Murder of Kathryn Faughey: Background

 David Tarloff had exhibited disturbing behaviours for almost two decades, and was well known to the medical and psychiatric establishment and the police force.
 During these years, up to the time of the Kathryn Faughey murder, he received a wide range of psychiatric assessments and treatments.
 He received medication and electroshock therapy by force.

 Incident

-Tarloff walked past the doorman, rolling a suitcase behind him (as seen on the building's surveillance video), saying that he was there to see Dr. Kent Schinbach, a psychiatrist from the same practice.
-Tarloff waited in the office reception area, chatting with a patient, while one of Dr. Faughey's evening sessions was in progress.
+Tarloff walked past the doorman, rolling a suitcase behind him (as seen on the building's surveillance video), saying that he was there to see Kent Schinbach, a psychiatrist from the same practice.
+Tarloff waited in the office reception area, chatting with a patient, while one of Faughey's evening sessions was in progress.
 After that session concluded, when he knew that Faughey was alone in her office, he entered the room and attacked her with a meat cleaver.
-Doctor Schinbach attempted to help her, but was seriously wounded by slashes in the face and neck.
+Schinbach attempted to help her, but was seriously wounded by slashes in the face and neck.